-The Academic DMD Program Policies are defined to provide uniform coordination and consistency for the management of the DMD educational program.
-Department and University policies exist for the following items discussed.
-The policies are captured in the University of Louisville Student Handbook (http://louisville.edu/dos/students/studentpoliciesandprocedures/student-handbook/) which sets forth University of Louisville policies and guidelines for all students.
-The School of Dentistry may terminate the attendance of any student at any time, or remove from the list of degree candidates any student whom the Dean determines is or will not be able to satisfy the professional standards required of all candidates for the Doctor of Dental Medicine degree.
+The Academic DMD Program policies are defined to provide uniform coordination and consistency for the management of the DMD educational program.
+The University of Louisville Student Handbook (http://louisville.edu/dos/students/studentpoliciesandprocedures/ student-handbook/) sets forth University of Louisville policies and guidelines for all students.
+The School of Dentistry may terminate attendance of any student at any time, or remove from the list of degree candidates any student whom the Dean determines is or will not be able to satisfy the professional standards required of all candidates for the Doctor of Dental Medicine degree.